triska/letswicrypt/README.md

     $ swipl server.pl --port=PORT

 and it will automatically launch as a daemon process.
-During development, is is easier to work with the server on the terminal, which you can do with:
+During development, is is easier to work with the server on the terminal using an interactive Prolog&nbsp;toplevel, which you can enable with:

 <pre>
 $ swipl server.pl --port=PORT <b>--interactive</b>